Who is the Best Adrenal Surgeon for Me?

 The Importance of Surgeon Volume and Experience at Adrenal SurgeryIf you have an adrenal tumor, the most important factor for you to have a good outcome is your choice of adrenal surgeon.
 Typically, the best adrenal surgeon is the one with the most experience.
 That does NOT mean the surgeon with the most experience in your city!
 For almost all people, this means you will need to tavel to another city to be operated on by an expert.

 Unfortunately, the median (average) number of adrenal operations performed by adrenal surgeons in the United States per year is… 1 (one).
 You read that correctly.
 Most people have their adrenal tumor removed by a surgeon that performs ONE adrenal operation per year.
 Yes, we are not kidding.
-Indeed, it would be a joke if it were not for the fact that you, or your loved one depends on having an experienced surgeon for optimal outcomes.
-When your surgeon tells you he/she is an expert at adrenal surgery because they perform 6 or more adrenal operations (adrenalectomies) per year it is self-serving.
+Indeed, it would be a joke if it were not for the fact that you, or your loved one, depends on having an experienced surgeon for optimal outcomes.
+When your surgeon tells you he/she is an expert at adrenal surgery because they perform up to 6 adrenal operations (adrenalectomies) per year it is self-serving.
 This is akin to stating that you are an expert airline pilot if you fly an aircraft only 6 times a year.
 In a single day, the surgeons of the Carling Adrenal Center may perform more adrenal operations than your average surgeon in a career.
-It may seem that this paragraph is self-serving with respect to ourselves, but unfortunately, as a referral center for patients world wide, we see complications from low-volume adrenal surgeons EVERY DAY--and it breaks our hearts.
+It may seem that this paragraph is self-serving with respect to ourselves, but unfortunately, as a referral center for patients worldwide, we see complications from low-volume adrenal surgeons EVERY DAY--and it breaks our hearts.

 Have a Question?